Hermine Braunsteiner: Trial in West Germany

 Braunsteiner was remanded into custody in Düsseldorf on August 7, 1973, until her husband posted bail on April 7, 1976.
 However, she returned to custody on December 8, 1977, after attempting to intimidate witnesses, and remained there until January 9, 1978.
 The West German court rejected Ryan's arguments that it lacked jurisdiction, because she was not a German national but Austrian, and that the alleged offences had occurred outside Germany.
 It ruled she had been a German citizen at the time and more importantly had been a German government official acting in the name of the German Reich.

 She stood trial in West Germany with 15 other former SS men and women from Majdanek.
 One of the witnesses against Braunsteiner testified that she "seized children by their hair and threw them on trucks heading to the gas chambers".
 Others spoke of vicious beatings.
 One witness told of Braunsteiner and the steel-studded jackboots with which she dealt blows to inmates.
 Braunsteiner had two recorded screaming fits during the trial and accused a witness of lying during a break.

 The third Majdanek trial (Majdanek-Prozess in German) was held in Düsseldorf.
 Beginning on November 26, 1975, and lasting 474 sessions, it was the longest and most expensive trial in West Germany.
 The defendants included Ryan, former SS guard Hermann Hackmann and camp doctor Heinrich Schmidt.
 The court found insufficient evidence on six counts of the indictment and convicted her on three counts: the murder of 80 people, abetting the murder of 102 children, and collaborating in the murder of 1,000 people.
 On June 30, 1981, the court imposed a life sentence, a more severe punishment than those meted out to her co-defendants.

 Death

 In 1996, complications of diabetes, including a leg amputation, led to her release from Mülheimer women's prison.
 Hermine Braunsteiner Ryan died on April 19, 1999, aged 79, in Bochum, Germany.

 After the publicity surrounding Ryan's extradition, the United States government established in 1979 a U.S. DOJ Office of Special Investigations to seek out war criminals to denaturalize or deport.
 It took jurisdiction previously held by the Immigration and Naturalization Service.

 In popular culture

-The 2024 novel The Mare by Angharad Hampshire is based on Hermine Braunsteiner's life.
+The novel The Mare by Angharad Hampshire is based on Hermine Braunsteiner's life.
+It was first published by Northodox Press in 2024, was shortlisted for the Walter Scott Prize for Historical Fiction in 2025, and was republished by Penguin Hamish Hamilton in August, 2026.
+The Housewife, a film based on Hermine's life in America, premiered in September 2026.